angarsky/diveintopython/learn/classes/object_instantiation.md

 > [!NOTE]
 > Read this tutorial on the website: https://diveintopython.org/learn/classes/object-instantiation

 Object instantiation is a fundamental concept in object-oriented programming that refers to the process of creating new objects from a class.
 This process involves using constructors, which are special methods that define how new objects are initialized.
-This article explores the basics of object instantiation in Python and provides examples of how to create and use objects in your code.
+This article describes how to instantiate an object in Python and provides examples of how to create and use these objects in your code.

 ## Exploring Python's Class Constructors